earthspay/earths-documentation/ko/mobile-apps/android/account-managment/creating-an-account.md

 You can restore your wallet only from the seed phrase.
 If you lose your seed, there is no way to recover your money.
 This is why we ask you to save your seed in the safe place.

-**Waves platform does not have access to users accounts and seed phrases**.
+**Earths platform does not have access to users accounts and seed phrases**.

 **Step 4.** Write down the seed phrase.
 When you have done so, click on the **Continue** button.